OpenEvalProject/evals/manuscripts/elife-94948/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/94948/elife-94948-fig2-v2.jpg)

-**Figure 2.:** X. bocki genome with other metazoans (data from Francis and Wörheide, 2017).X. bocki does not appear to be an outlier in any of these comparisons.
+**Figure 2.:** X. bocki does not appear to be an outlier in any of these comparisons.

-## The genome of a co-sequenced Chlamydia species
+### The genome of a co-sequenced Chlamydia species

 We recovered the genome of a marine Chlamydia species from Illumina data obtained from one X. bocki specimen and from Oxford Nanopore data from a second specimen supporting previous microscopic analyses and single-gene PCRs suggesting that X. bocki is host to a species in the bacterial genus Chlamydia.
 The bacterial genome was found as five contigs spanning 1,906,303 bp (N50 of 1,237,287 bp), which were assembled into two large scaffolds.
 Using PROKKA (Seemann, 2014), we predicted 1738 genes in this bacterial genome, with 3 ribosomal RNAs, 35 transfer RNAs, and 1 transfer-messenger RNA.
 The genome is 97.5% complete for bacterial BUSCO (Simão et al., 2015) genes, missing only one of the 40 core genes.